 As the name suggests, collision coverage pays for damage if you collide with another car or an object, like a light post or mailbox while driving.
 Comprehensive covers damage that happens to your car in any mishaps other than collisions.
 Examples of comprehensive claims might include a tree falling on your car, vandalism or a hail storm breaking the windows.

-Here are some other possible scenarios, and how you might pay for them:
+The table below shows some other possible scenarios, and how coverage might apply:

 When does car insurance not cover scratches and dents?

 There are some cases where car insurance will not cover scratches and dents.
 In these scenarios, it wouldn’t make sense to file an insurance claim and you would have to pay for repairs out of pocket.
 Some examples include the following:

 - If you don’t have collision and comprehensive coverage: If you only carry your state’s minimum liability insurance, you do not have coverage that pays for damage to your car.
 Liability covers damage to the other driver’s car in an accident you cause, as well as covering medical costs for the other driver.